 Defense and National Security

-Starlab Space Stations.
+Space Solutions; and Starlab Space Stations.
 Starlab is a US-led joint venture between Voyager, Airbus, Mitsubishi Corporation, and MDA Space.
 The goal is serve global space agencies and companies while ensuring continued human presence in low-Earth orbit and the transition of microgravity research into the new commercial era.

 Voyager provides innovative space solutions, claims to be a leader in the design, development, and operation of space-based systems, and has a team of experienced engineers and scientists who are passionate about pushing the boundaries of space exploration.